calband/calchart/README-architecture.md

 `CalChartPreferences` is the Dialog that is used to interact and manipulate values of `CalChartConfiguration`.  `CalChartPreferences` is a `wxNotebook` of different Dialogs that visualize the values in `CalChartConfiguration`, and provide controls for changing their values, as well as a way to visualize what that change would produce.
 Because we need a way to manipulate the values without affecting the current values, the approach is to make a local copy of the current Global `CalChartConfiguration` and then manipulate that.
 This is the reason for a "write-queue" in the `CalChartPreferences`; we can manipulate a copy of the Configuration to see the effect without affecting the current settings.

 So why use this copy/manipulate/assign paradigm than the Undo/Do approach used in other places of CalChart?
 Because we don't want to "pollute" the undo stack with modifications of the Configuration.
 It would be surprising that Undo would change the color of the background in calchart.

-### CalChart vs CalChart core
-In order to provide a separation between the wxWidgets UI framework part of the project and the generic part of CalChart, we try to maintain a difference between the CalChart Application and the CalChart Core.
-Code specific that relies on the wxWidgets framework should not be in Core, and objects that can be pure C++ should be in Core.
-What this does is should provide a place where the "How to draw" is distinct from the "What to draw".
-For instance, drawing a continuity path or a shape can be described as a collection of lines and circles.
-In the CalChart Core is a `CalChartShape` object, which is interpreted by the varous `wxView` draw routines to draw to the screen or to PDF for printing.

 # Style guide